visit/galaxy-docs/_includes/exampleworkflow.md

 }
 ```

 For all booking operations you will need a <a href="https://visit.github.io/galaxy-docs/#create-basket">Shopping Basket</a>.
 This entity will be the reference for all information related to a booking, right up until the time the customer decides to commit to the booking and has provided all the necessary information.
-It is therefore very important to hold a reference to the BasketId, in this case - **87654321**
+It is therefore very important to hold a reference to the `BasketId`, in this case - **87654321**

 ### HTTP Request